huynhtuvinh87/docs/docs/fusion/helium-fusion.md

 ## Registering and Managing Devices

 After logging in you'll be taken to your dashboard.
 You're first presented with your list of Flows.
-If this is your first time using Fusion, you won't have any Flows, do your list of Flows will be empty.
+If this is your first time using Fusion, you won't have any Flows, so your list of Flows will be empty.
 It will look like this:

 ![No Flow](https://www.helium.co/docs/img/blank-dashboard.png)